pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 ## 4. Google Cloud access

 Open Chrome web browser from your desktop (you can use either jumphost or local PC) Go to [http://cloud.google.com](https://cloud.google.com), click on sign-in in the top right corner

 <img src="https://github.com/pradeesi/HybridCloudApp/blob/master/HybridCloudApp/Documentation/images/gcp_sign_in.png">

-Enter username for your lab pod which you can find in the paper sheet.
+Enter username for your lab pod which you can find in the paper sheet or `DMZ_USER_XX.txt` file on your desktop.
 Please change language to your preferred.

 <img src="https://github.com/pradeesi/HybridCloudApp/blob/master/HybridCloudApp/Documentation/images/gcp_login.png" width = 500>